tsjondin/cody/README.md

+#!!
+THIS PROJECT IS FAR FROM USABLE AT THIS MOMENT !!

+What is needed before this could possibly work

+- [ ] Implement the HTMLCursor
+- [ ] Fix the offset designation during scanning
+- [ ] Fix the standalone (modes/renderers/cursor) module handling, standalone does not play very nice with es6 default exports
+- [ ] Implement line handling (possibly through an ephemeral Line object, implicit linebreak lexeme/token?)

 #Cody

-Used to create code highlight, hinting, autocompletion and more on you site.
+Used to create code highlight, hinting, autocompletion and more in primarily a HTML context.
 It was built to be used in tandem with filter DSL's that may be used in large/complex products.

 ## Getting started

-	var editor = new Cody({mode: GenericQueryLanguageMode});
+	var editor = new Cody({
-	editor.set_input(document.getElementById('myEditor'));
+		mode: GenericQueryLanguageMode
+		cursor: Cody.Cursors.HTMLCursor
+		renderer: Cody.Renderers.HTLMRenderer
+	});

+	var context = document.getElementById('myEditor');

+	editor.renderer.set_context(context);
+	editor.cursor.set_context(context);

 ## Public Interfaces